KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Localization.md

 let translation = KKL10n.keyboardTypeNumeric.text
 ```

-To translate the same text for a certain locale, you can use ``KKL10n/text(for:)-8r1rw``, for instance:
+To translate the same text for a certain locale, you can use `text(for:)`:

 ```
 let translation = KKL10n.keyboardTypeNumeric.text(for: .spanish)